vikySeeker/dicx/README.md

 1. **Terminal Mode:** Simply outputs to the terminal.
 2. **Notification Mode:** When the program is invoked via a keyboard shortcut, it uses this mode.
 3. **Hybrid Mode:** Combining both modes.
 Use the `-n` flag to force the program to send output in both ways, but only in terminal mode.

+## Torubleshooting
+If the **go install** spits an error stating that alsa.pc path is missing or anything regarding **alsa**, try isntalling libasound2-dev library and try again.